harrydeboer/carranker/readme.md

 Or prepend Git Bash docker commands with winpty .</li>
 <li>Clone git repository in sitefolder.</li>
 <li>Add a redis.conf and in this file set ’daemonize no’ instead of ’daemonize yes’.
 Comment the line with ’dir /var/lib/redis’.
-Comment the line with ’bind 127.0.0.1 ::1’.
+Comment the line with ’bind 127.0.0.1 ::1’.</li>
-Set ’logfile /var/www/html/logs/redis/redis-server.log’.</li>
 <li>Add a apache2.conf in the folder config.</li>
 <li>Add a ca certificate named curl-ca-bundle.crt in config.</li>
 <li>Ask site owner for recaptcha key, secret and fixer api key.</li>